qiyitang71/compiler-bug-impact/README.md

 - Download the compilers (fixed, buggy and cop) corresponding to EMI bug 26323 from Gitlab if not downloaded earlier
 - Install this compiler in the chroot
 - Run the steps-llvm script with compiler over two apps: afl and libraw
-- Computing the number of different functions for these two apps
+- Compute the number of different functions for these two apps

 The results are saved in /home/user42/compiler-bug-impact/example/results/26323